RodriguesJA/Pangenomic_div._C.jejuni/README.md

 <a id="Software Repositories used in this project:"><a/>
 <a id="Funding Sources:"><a/>

-# Pangenomic analyses of antibiotic-resistant Campylobacter jejuni reveal unique lineage distributions and epidemiological associations
+# Pangenomic analyses of antibiotic-resistant *Campylobacter jejuni* reveal unique lineage distributions and epidemiological associations
-***Campylobacter jejuni* Bioinformatics Analysis - MDHHS and Manning Lab Collaboration**
+***Campylobacter jejuni* Bioinformatics Analysis - Michigan Department of Health and Human Services (MDHHS) and Manning Lab Collaboration**

 ## Description:
 This repository contains the scripts utilized for bioinformatics and statistical analysis associated with [Rodrigues et al., 2023 publication in Microbial Genomics](https://doi.org/10.1099/mgen.0.001073).
-The work is a collaboration between the Michigan Department of Health and Human Services (MDHHS) and the [Manning Lab](https://manninglab.natsci.msu.edu/) at Michigan State University.
+The work is a collaboration between the MDHHS and the [Manning Lab](https://manninglab.natsci.msu.edu/) at Michigan State University.

 ## Data Availability:
-Sequences are available at BioProjects PRJNA305291, PRJNA368990, and PRJNA951423, and new MLSTs identified in this study have been deposited to [PubMLST](https://pubmlst.org/) with designations ST-12343, and ST-12344.
+Sequences are available at BioProjects PRJNA305291, PRJNA368990, and PRJNA951423, and new MLSTs identified in this study have been deposited to [PubMLST](https://pubmlst.org/) with the designations of ST-12343, and ST-12344.
 As described in the publication, a [Microreact Link](https://microreact.org/project/dCGmMiVxreTFjNaqKC68gX-rodrigues-ja-et-al-microbial-genomics-2023) is available to view the phylogeographic analysis.

 ## Key Features: